Tennessee to Florida Road Trip (8 Day Itinerary)

 Day 5 – Driving to Florida – Interesting places between Florida and Tennessee

-As we drove from Tennessee to Florida along I-75 we were looking for places to stay and wondering what states do you pass through to get to Florida?
+As we drove from Tennessee to south Florida along I-75 we were looking for places to stay and wondering what states do you pass through to get to Florida?
 Driving from Nashville to Florida you will only pass through Georgia.
 That morning we checked into Quiet Waters Park.
 This campsite was our favorite and we still talk about it to this day.
 They don’t have normal tent sites, instead they have “rent-a-tent” sites.
 It’s basically a big tent on a deck.
 We just blew up our air mattress and put that in the middle of the deck and then put our belongings around it.
 The tents do zip up so you don’t have to worry about creepy crawlers coming in the tent in the middle of the night.
 The site is right on the water which we loved, and had a picnic table, fire pit, grill, and the showers and bathrooms were super close.

 The campsite also has a water park attached to it.
 We had no interest of going, but if you have kids this campsite would be perfect for you.
 They also have a lot more activities within the campground like volleyball, mountain bike trails, horseshoe pits, fishing, dog park, disc golf, and Cable water-skiing (we didn’t know this till the end but if we went back we would definitely do it).